Lexsek/Cracking/reversing.kr/EasyUnpack/readme.md

 #### IAT unpack

 The Import Address table start address is stored in ecx.

+It consists of a call table of user-space modules.
+All the functions address will be written here.

 The loop will simply xor all the import address table with the key "\x10\x20\x30\x40\x50", and also change the memory page protection of the .rdata section with Read/Write.